Topological Charge-2ne Superconductors

-Superconductivity is usually understood as a macroscopic condensate of Cooper pairs, each carrying electric charge-$2e$.
+{\it Introduction.---} Superconductivity is usually understood as a macroscopic condensate of Cooper pairs, each carrying electric charge-$2e$.
 However, this is not the only way a superconducting state can form: The elementary condensed object can be a bound state of more than two electrons.
 The most striking example is the charge-$4e$ superconductor, in which quartets of electrons condense while normal charge-$2e$ Cooper pairs are absent.
 Here, the quartet indicates a bound state of four electrons, and serves as the order parameter of the system.
 The traditional mean-field treatment at quadratic level for these quartetting order parameters is less effective, and the numerical assessment becomes harder because of the breaking of charge conservation symmetry.
 Efforts have been made in investigating charge-$4e$ superconductors.
-Condensation of four fermions singlet quartet and its competition with Cooper pairing has been investigated $SU(4)$ symmetric fermionic systems~\cite{Wu2005}, which has a recent generalization to moir\'e platforms~\cite{Khalaf2022,Zhang2020} and doped singlet states~\cite{Zhang20254e}.
-As a vestigial order, charge-$4e$ superconductor has been studied in the pair density wave~\cite{Berg2009} and multicomponent superconducting systems~\cite{Fernandes2021,Liu2023,Zeng2024}.
-Distinctive signatures, such as fractional flux quantization~\cite{Cohen2018,Ge2024} and anomalous Josephson effects~\cite{Huang2022}, have been reported experimentally.
+Condensation of four fermions singlet quartet and its competition with Cooper pairing has been investigated in anyon superconductivity~\cite{Lee1989} and $SU(4)$ symmetric fermionic systems~\cite{Wu2005,Lecheminant2005,Capponi2007,Capponi2008,Roux2008,Ko2008}, which have a recent generalization to moir\'e platforms~\cite{Zhang2020,Khalaf2022,Wu2024,Kim2025} and doped singlet states~\cite{Zhang20254e,Pichler2025,Gao20264e}.
+As a vestigial order, charge-$4e$ superconductor has been studied in the pair density wave~\cite{Berg2009,Radzihovsky2009,Radzihovsky2011} and multicomponent superconducting systems~\cite{Vidal2002,Babaev2004,Radzihovsky2004,Radzihovsky2008,Herland2010,Jian2021,Fernandes2021,Grinenko2021,Liu2023,Babaev2024,Zeng2024,Volovik2024,Soldini2024,Dai2024,samoilenka2025,zou2025}.
+Experimentally, higher-charge superconductivity is most directly diagnosed through fractional flux quantization~\cite{Gladchenko2008,Ge2024,Lin2025}, while anomalous Josephson responses and multiterminal quartet transport provide related probes of coherent higher-charge transport~\cite{Cohen2018,Huang2022}.
+We emphasize that these probes are complementary: flux periodicity directly reflects the charge of a phase-coherent condensate, whereas multiterminal quartet currents arise from correlated transport of conventional Cooper pairs and should not by themselves be identified with bulk charge-$4e$ order.
+On the other hand, bridging the chiral phases and superconductivity is a fascinating direction.
+Read and Green provided the paradigmatic example by showing that a two-dimensional $(p+ip)$-wave superconductor realizes a chiral topological phase with localized Majorana zero modes at vortices and edges~\cite{Read2000,ZhangRMP,Nayak2008,Sato2017}.
+Recent progress in van der Waals materials, in particular rhombohedral tetralayer graphene, which combines tunable band topology and strong electronic correlations, has provided a controllable setting for exploring chiral and topological superconductivity~\cite{Han2024signatures,Chou2024intravalley,Kim2024Topological,Geier2024Chiral,Wang2024,maymann2025}.
+More broadly, correlated moir\'e Chern systems, where superconductivity and fractionalized topological states can occur nearby, offer promising future settings for testing the topological diagnostics discussed below~\cite{Xu2025FQAHSC}.